jonathanyang7/play_store_cleanup/README.md

 Play Store Cleanup

 Cleaning and analysis of the Google Play Store dataset, using Python (Pandas and NumPy).
+This included dealing with null values, duplicates, and incorrect data types (which involved string manipulation).

 ## Project Screen Shots
 Before: